 They refused the prophet’s offer.

-I don’t want to spoil the story by revealing all of the plot, but the family considered itself bound by an instruction from one of their ancestors – Jonadab the son of Rechab.
+I don’t want to spoil the story by revealing all of the plot, but the family considered itself bound by an instruction from one of their ancestors – Jonadab, the son of Rechab.

 God wanted to teach a lesson about his desire for faithfulness, and this is still an important lesson for us today.
 Why not read the chapter from Jeremiah or the micro-tale so that you can see the background clearly?

-In this article, we are looking at the background of this family to see what we can find out about them from the Bible.
+Let’s look at the background of this family to see what we can find out about them from the Bible.

 Rechab is not a very common name in the Bible and only occurs in the Old Testament.
 In fact, there are probably only three people with that name: